dalibo/emaj/docs/en/webUsage.rst

 For *emaj_viewer* roles, some icons are not visible.

-On some tables, it is possible to dynamically sort displayed rows, using small vertical arrows on the right of column titles.
+On most tables, it is possible to dynamically sort displayed rows, using small vertical arrows on the right of column titles.

-On some tables too, an icon located at the left of the header row, let show or hide input fields that can be used to dynamically filter displayed rows.
+On most tables too, an icon located at the left of the header row, let show or hide input fields that can be used to dynamically filter displayed rows.

 .. figure:: images/emajweb_filter.png
    :align: center